SAW Dx, Medical Diagnostics Anywhere.

 The technology utilises the interaction of Surface Acoustic Waves (SAW) with a patient sample to extract and purify DNA and thereby enable diagnostic testing at the point of care.
 The interactions are controlled by microstructures patterned on the surface of disposable chips, to shape sound in particular ways in a frequency dependant manner.
 Demonstrated functions include fluid movement, mixing, particle patterning, enrichment, opening cells to release DNA and temperature cycling of a sample.
-Acoustic-Flow technology means that samples can be processed on-chip (no pre-processing required) and complex micro-fluidics are avoided.
+Acoustic-Flow technology means that samples can be processed on the chip surface, avoiding complex 3-D micro-fluidic structures.